AmbireTech/adex-protocol/targetingAndBidding.md

 **NOTE:** Second-price auctions cannot be applied here, because the validators only know the price that the winning campaign is willing to pay, as other campaigns may be managed by different validators.

-### Bidding algorithm in practice

-As previously mentioned, the AdView always chooses the campaign that pays the highest.

-However, in practice most campaigns have frequency capping rules, which ensures they won't win the auction if they've won recently, which leads to proper ad rotation: every few minutes, a different ad is displayed.

-The "every few minutes" part comes from the "impression stickiness" rule, which is that a certain ad slot will only run one auction for a specific amount of time, and then stick with the result of that auction for this time.
-This solves a few problems: first, it ensures impressions are priced fairly even if the publisher page is often refreshed and second, load on the Market is reduced.

 ### Sticky slots and adjusted impression price

 Before AIP31, we randomized the bidding process to avoid showing the same ads every time.
 Since we can use proper bidding and frequency capping now, this means campaign will be shown only once for a specific period of time.